calebmsword/cpp-notes/value category.md

 cast expressions
  - xvalue if casted to rvalue reference of object type (by definition)
  - lvalue if casted to lvalue reference type
-   - (It feels arbitrary that an lvalue reference cast is locatable while an rvalue reference cast is latent.
-However, if we had an overloaded function with a lvalue reference parameter and an rvalue reference parameter, it would be immensely confusing if an lvalue reference cast caused an rvalue reference overload to be called.)
  - prvalue otherwise

 void expressions